 Item Uncertainties Effect if Actual Results Differ from assumptions therefore Kent authorities have used 2.7% of Net Rates Payable, where necessary appropriate provisions will be made for specific national appeals.
+Recovery of Benefit over- payments These accounts assume that the Council will continue to be able to recover overpaid benefit from Benefit Claimants.
+Should the changes being considered by the Government restrict the ability of local authorities to pursue such debts, write-offs of uncollected debt will have to be met from future budgets.
 PPE - Property valuations We are still in a period of uncertainty in relation to many economic factors from the withdrawal from EU.
 The effect by reference to transactions in the property marketplace is difficult to gauge.
 It will certainly require valuations to be kept under regular review.
 If the valuations were made under different assumptions, there could be significant changes in the accounts.
 PPE Property Assets Property valuations will need to be kept under regular review.
+Valuations are therefore reported on the basis of 'material valuation uncertainty' as per the VPS 3 and VPGA 10 of the RICS Red Book Global.
+Consequently, less certainty and a higher degree of caution should be attached to the valuations.
 If the valuations were made under different assumptions, there could be significant changes in the accounts.
 A 1% change in valuations would result in an overall movement in valuations of Council Dwellings £3.7m, Land and Buildings £1.3m and Surplus Assets £67,000.